Our Funding & Strategies

 Types of Work We Fund

-- Legal, Legislative, and Policy Advocacy (eg. GFW, FGHR, IJDH, MONES, WCDMZ, WEI)
+- Legal, Legislative, and Policy Advocacy (eg. FGHR, GFW, GJC, IJDH, MONES, WCDMZ, WEI)

-- Capacity, Network, and Coalition Building (eg. ICAN, MONES, RESURJ, WCAPS, WLP, WRN)
+- Capacity, Network, and Coalition Building (eg. ICAN, MONES, Outright, RESURJ, WCAPS, WLP, WRN)

 - Human Rights Education, Training and Leadership Development (eg. Institutes Focus Area)